Covid 19 has taken a toll on NYC’s Christmas fun in 2020. Here’s what I know:

 Don’t: Make smaller kids sit through the full ballet

-I have plenty of friends who buy tickets for kids as young as 4.
-Some of these youngsters do make it through and enjoy it.
-Others get fidgety and want to leave early (Which is painful give the cost and how amazing the second act is).
-One or two kids we know actually fell asleep when the show impeded on their nap time!
+But many others get fidgety and want to leave early (Which is painful given the price of the tickets and how amazing the second act is).
+One or two kids we know actually fell asleep in the middle of it.

 Do: See the decked-out NYC department stores

-Most likely you’ll start at 59th Street and 5th Avenue by admiring the glitter and dazzle of the Plaza Hotel (wave hello to Eloise), Tiffany, Cartier, Henri Bendel and Bergdorf’s.
+But for New York City in its holiday best, take a stroll that starts at 59th Street and 5th Avenue.
+Admire the glitter and dazzle of the Plaza Hotel (wave hello to Eloise), Tiffany, Cartier and Bergdorf’s (below).

-If you’re cold and footsore back track one block and say hello the New York Public Library Lions.
-There is a new and comfy children’s section in the basement of the library that’s a nice place to warm up.
+Stroll down to 42nd Street and say hello the New York Public Library Lions.
+There is a large, comfortable children’s section in the basement of the library that’s a nice place to warm up, pee and take a break.
 Look for the case that features the original Winnie the Pooh stuffed animals from the Milne household.

 From here you can continue south to Macy’s at 34th Street and Broadway.
-The store hasn’t historically had windows but has been doing some really fun kid-centered ones in the past few years.
-Last year the theme was Peanuts and kids could use a touch screen to create themselves as one of the gang.
+The store has some really fun interactive windows in the past few years.

 Don’t: Underestimate NYC winters

+The skyscrapers create wind tunnels that bring the temperature down a few degrees.
 Dress warmly for this holiday hike.
-Gloves, scarf, hat, layers and warm, sturdy shoes.
+Gloves, scarf, hat, layers and warm, comfortable boots.

 Do: Go ice skating

-Citi Pond at Bryant Park (42nd Street) is a fun and convenient place to skate as well.
-It’s free if you have your own skates, but renting them is $15 to $19.
-Checking a bag is at least $8 to $10, but lockers are free, so bring a lock here, too, if you can.
+Winter Village at Bryant Park (42nd Street) has been a fun and convenient place to skate in years past.
+It’s free if you have your own skates, but renting them is exorbitant, as is checking a bag.

 Do: visit the Macy’s Santa Claus

-Santaland really is worth a visit; it transports you to the North Pole and houses a very convincing Santa.
-(Actually they have many Santas, but the way the get kids to believe they are visiting the one and only is pretty clever).
+Santaland really is worth a visit; it transports you to the North Pole and houses a very convincing Santa Claus.

 Don’t: Wait on line